microsoft/tilecode/board.md

 It’s easy to create your own physical tile map using construction paper (of assorted colors) and scissors, or with color pencils/marks and paper.
 A large set of paper tiles of various colors will allow for a lot of 2D creativity on a table and topic for discussion and collaboration.

-## Sprites (Pieces)
+## From Pieces to Sprites

 Board games feature pieces, which are **movable** objects.
 Each piece may have a different **kind**, signified by its form, that defines the moves it may make.
-In chess, pieces are of six kinds (king, queen, knight, bishop, rook, pawn) and the permitted moves for a piece are determined by its kind (and the current state of the board).
+In chess, pieces are of six kinds (king, queen, knight, bishop, rook, pawn) and the permitted moves for a piece are determined by its kind and the positions of the pieces on the board, also called the **state** of the board.

 Each piece that is ``in play'' occupies a single square of the board.
 In most board games, there is at most one piece on a square (though in checkers, one may "crown" a checker with another checker to create a king, which has the capability to move backward as well as forward).

-In TileCode games, **sprites** are the digital counterparts of pieces, moveable objects.
-Each sprite has a kind (with an associated image) and a position on the tile map.
+In TileCode games, **sprites** are the digital counterparts of pieces.
+Each sprite is a moveable object that has a kind (with an associated image) and a position on the tile map.
 Here is the tile map from above with a few sprites positioned on it:

 ![tile map](pics/tilemapSprites.png)